 Have you ever found yourself with unexpected guests stopping by – and you need to scramble to get dinner and dessert made – but don’t have time to run to the supermarket?

 That’s when we turn to our pantry – or more accurately, our “cantry” – and grab a variety of canned ingredients we always keep on hand to prepare something delicious and nutritious!

-This Texas Tornado Cake is a classic recipe from my mother’s old recipe box.
+Texas Tornado Cake (sometimes also called “Do-Nothing Cake”) is a classic recipe from my mother’s old recipe box.
 It is a copycat recipe based on a popular dessert served at Duff’s Famous Smorgasbord buffet-style restaurants during the 1980’s and 1990’s.
 It’s a sweet and super moist cake that is packed with fruit and topped with a walnut and coconut icing!

 You make it using any type of canned fruits – we used canned peaches and pears but you can also use canned fruit cocktail or pineapple.
 The canned fruit is added to the cake batter, and the icing is made from coconut and canned evaporated milk.
 (I remember growing up, we always had canned fruit in the cabinet, and my mother used evaporated milk in her coffee – I can totally see why she saved this recipe!)

 Keeping a well-stocked ‘cantry’ helps you to make nutritious and flavorful meals you’ll be happy to serve your family.
 Canning helps lock nutrients at the peak of ripeness just hours after picking – so it’s really one of the best ways to get food from farm to table.

 Using canned fruits and vegetables in your recipes is a great way to add vitamins and minerals to your meals and they are quick and convenient to use any time you are looking to prepare a healthy meal.
 And, canned foods are typically half the cost of frozen food and 15-20% less than fresh foods – so they are a great option if you are on a budget!